shockflux/network_scanner/README.md

 # network_scanner

-install scapy inorder to run the code
+install scapy and mac vendor lookup inorder to run the code you can check requirement.txt